 Possible contraindications include:

-- Patients suffering from abnormal gastrointestinal constrictions, diseases of the esophagus, potential or existing intestinal blockage (ileus), paralysis of the intestine, or megacolon
+Individuals suffering from abnormal gastrointestinal constrictions, diseases of the esophagus, potential or existing intestinal blockage (ileus), paralysis of the intestine, or megacolon.

-- Patients who have difficulty in swallowing or any throat problems
+People with difficulty in swallowing or any throat problems.

 How to Consume Psyllium

 - Edible uses Egg substitute